What's New in Reporting Services (SSRS)

 |Change subscription owner.
 Enhanced user interface to quickly change the owner of a subscription.
 Previous versions of Reporting Services allow administrators to change subscription owners using script.
-Starting with the SQL Server 2016 Community Technology Preview 2 (CTP2) release, you can change subscription owners using the user interface or script.
+Starting with the SQL Server 2016 release, you can change subscription owners using the user interface or script.
 Changing the subscription owner is a common administrative task when users leave or change roles in your organization.||SharePoint and Native mode|

 |Shared credential for file share subscriptions.
 Two workflows now exist with Reporting Services file share subscriptions:|

 New in this release, your Reporting Services administrator can configure a single file share account, that is used for one to many subscriptions.
 The file share account is configured in the Reporting Services native mode configuration manager Specify a file share account, and then on the subscription configuration page, users select Use file share account.